flyrcs/Azure-Virtual-Network-with-ELK-Deployment/README.md

 - Run the playbook, (`ansible-playbook metricbeat-playbook.yml`) and navigate to _Kibana > Add Metric Data > Docker Metrics > Module Status_ to check that the installation worked as expected.

 ### ADDITONAL NOTES:
-How to get Filebeat installer :
+### How to get Filebeat installer :
 1. Login to Kibana > Add Metric Data > Docker Metric > DEB > Getting Started
 2. Copy: curl -L -O https://artifacts.elastic.co/downloads/beats/filebeat/filebeat-7.6.1-amd64.deb

-How to get the Metricbeat installer:
+### How to get the Metricbeat installer:
 1. Login to Kibana > Add Metric Data > Docker Metrics > DEB > Getting Started
 2. Copy: curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.6.1-amd64.deb

 - Which file is the playbook?
 Where do you copy it?
+    - Answer : For the ANSIBLE : We will _create_ the my-playbook1.yml as our playbook.

+      See the final solution of the [Ansible Playbook](https://github.com/flyrcs/Azure-Virtual-Network-with-ELK-Deployment/blob/master/Ansible/my-playbook1.yml)

     - Answer : For FILEBEAT: We will _create_ filbeat-playbook.yml as our playbook.

-    [Filebeat Playbook](https://github.com/flyrcs/Azure-Virtual-Network-with-ELK-Deployment/blob/master/Ansible/ELK_Stack/filebeat-playbook.yml) - This is the final solution.
+      See the final solution of the [Filebeat Playbook](https://github.com/flyrcs/Azure-Virtual-Network-with-ELK-Deployment/blob/master/Ansible/ELK_Stack/filebeat-playbook.yml)

     - Answer: For METRICBEAT: We will _create_ metricbeat-playbook.yml as our playbook.

-    [Metricbeat Playbook](https://github.com/flyrcs/Azure-Virtual-Network-with-ELK-Deployment/blob/master/Ansible/ELK_Stack/metricbeat-paybook.yml) - This is the final solution
+      See the final solution of the [Metricbeat Playbook](https://github.com/flyrcs/Azure-Virtual-Network-with-ELK-Deployment/blob/master/Ansible/ELK_Stack/metricbeat-paybook.yml)

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify  which machine to install the ELK server on versus which to install Filebeat on?